Kerri Watt: Career

 At the start of 2019, Watt signed an album and a publishing deal with record label Cooking Vinyl.
-On July 1 Watt announced that her first single with Cooking Vinyl, "Cut Me Loose", would be released on July 12.
+On 1 July Watt announced that her first single with Cooking Vinyl, "Cut Me Loose", would be released on 12 July.
 The song was featured on the BBC's televised footage of the Wimbledon Men's Final and made several appearances in episodes of the British soap opera EastEnders.
 The song was also featured in Call of Duty: Mobile for the Christmas season of 2020.
-Additionally, she released the single "Chasing Aeroplanes" on November 1.
+Additionally, she released the single "Chasing Aeroplanes" on 1 November.
 It premiered on Bob Harris's Radio 2 Country Show.
 In 2019, Watt supported several artists, including Keith Urban in London, where she joined him on stage to sing Carrie Underwood's vocal parts from his 2016 hit single "The Fighter", as well as making guest appearances for Julio Iglesias at The Royal Albert Hall, Rick Astley at Kew The Music, and Joe Jackson at The Palladium.
 Watt performed solo and full band shows at Glastonbury Festival, C2C, British Summer Time alongside Celine Dion, and Cambridge Folk Festival, and was the special guest performer at BBC Radio Scotland's inaugural Singer-Songwriter Awards 2019.

 The beginning of 2020 saw Watt continue with live shows throughout the UK.
 In January, she performed at Celtic Connections in Glasgow and as a headliner at the AMAUK Showcase in London, before performing over 30 live streams throughout the Spring.
 Also in January, Watt performed an acoustic version of "Psychotic Girl" by The Black Keys for The Mahogany Sessions - Covers.

-Watt released her third single "Kissing Fools" on February 14, 2020.
+Watt released her third single "Kissing Fools" on 14 February 2020.
 In March, Watt recorded an acoustic version of the song for Under The Apple Tree Sessions at Bob Harris' home studio.
 In April Watt released an acoustic version of her 2019 single "Cut Me Loose" featuring London singer-songwriter, Samuel Jack.

-In January 15 of 2021, Watt released her debut album Neptune's Daughter with Cooking Vinyl.
+On 15 January 2021, Watt released her debut album Neptune's Daughter with Cooking Vinyl.
 It was released three years after the recording stage, partly due to the Covid-19 pandemic.
 The record debuted at number 11 on the Official UK Americana Charts and was described by Lisa Verrico in The Sunday Times as "an eclectic mix of spooky and sweet...a Quentin Tarantino-style soundtrack".
 The single had an accompanying music video that featured footage from her time recording the album in Texas and shooting the artwork in California.